BjoernBoss/arger/README.md

 /* default alternative program name for the configuration (no program implies menu mode) */ arger::Program(std::wstring program);

-/* description to the corresponding object */ arger::Description(std::wstring desc);
+/* description to the corresponding object
+*	Note: if reduced text is used, it will be used for reduced help menus */ arger::Description(std::wstring desc);
+arger::Description(std::wstring reduced, std::wstring desc);

 /* add information-string to the corresponding config/group
 *	Note: if always is set, will print the information, even if only the reducible help is printed */